-What's interesting about the expansion is not only the rate, but also the implications, NASA explains on its website.
+What's interesting about the expansion is not only the rate, but also the implications, according to NASA.
 If the expansion begins to slow down, that implies that there is something in the universe that is making the growth slow down — perhaps dark matter, which can't be sensed with conventional instruments.
 If the growth gets faster, though, it's possible that dark energy is pushing the expansion faster.

 Discovery by Hubble

 In 1929 — based on a realization from astronomer Harlow Shapley that galaxies appear to be moving away from the Milky Way — Hubble found that the farther these galaxies are from Earth, the faster they appear to be moving, according to NASA.

 While scientists then understood the phenomenon to be galaxies moving away from each other, today astronomers know that what is actually being observed is the expansion of the universe.
 No matter where you are located in the cosmos, you would see the same phenomenon happening at the same speed.

 Hubble's initial calculations have been refined over the years, as more and more sensitive telescopes have been used to make the measurements, including Hubble and Gaia (which examined a kind of variable star called Cepheid variables) and other telescopes that extrapolated the constant based on measurements of the cosmic microwave background — a constant background temperature in the universe that is sometimes called the "afterglow" of the Big Bang.
 [Infographic: Cosmic Microwave Background Explained]